adrianet86/bcn_is_magic/php_posting/README.md

 + ~~Use AWS S3 to storage images.~~
 + Add tests
 + Add captions in spanish and catalan.
++ Add more hashtags and tags.
-+ Improve image cleaner
++ Improve image cleaner.
 + Integrate more image providers.
 + Rate picture based on metadata and tags ¿?.
-+ Add hashtags in spanish and catalan ¿?
 + Check existing image tags with our tags.
 + Events.
 + Travis CI.